Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Case Studies

-Simulation results for the above test system are discussed below.
-Fig. \ref{rev} shows 1) the BESS's total revenue from each market and its degradation cost; 2) the system total operation cost for each market, with or without BESS's participation.
-Four observations are made from Fig. \ref{rev}.
+Fig. \ref{rev} shows 1) BESS total revenue from each market and its degradation cost; 2) system total operation cost for each market, with and without the BESS.

-First, although a price-maker BESS seeks to maximize its profit, its market participation still reduces the system total operation cost and benefits the whole system.

-Second, in this synthetic test system created with real-world data, it is observed that the price-maker BESS performs price manipulation in order to maximize its own profit.
-However, these price manipulation activities are limited, and the BESS with market power could still benefit the overall system operation.
-For example, comparing the total operation cost of the regulation capacity market and BESS's revenue from this market, it is clear that BESS is the major contributor to the regulation capacity market.
-However, with the BESS, the total operation cost of the regulation capacity market still reduces.
-This indicates that, in this case, the BESS's price manipulation activities have a limited impact on raising the system-wide market prices under the studied market structure.
-By further improving the existing market structures and limiting BESS's price manipulation activities, system operators could gain more benefits from BESS integration.

-Third, in this simulation, almost all the BESS's revenue comes from the regulation capacity and mileage markets, indicating regulation market being the most profitable market for the BESS.
-This observation agrees with the BESS operating patterns in real-world \cite{market_trend}.

-Forth, the BESS collects the least revenue from the energy market.
-However, the total system operation cost of the energy market still reduces after BESS's participation in various markets.
-It shows that BESS's participation in the ancillary services markets indirectly re-allocates the energy and ancillary services provided by other generating units.
+It is observed in Fig. \ref{rev} that although a price-maker BESS seeks to maximize its profit, its market participation still reduces the system total operation cost and benefits the whole system.
+Comparing the total operation cost of the regulation capacity market and BESS's revenue from this market, it is clear that BESS is the major contributor to the regulation capacity market.
+However, with the BESS, the total operation cost of the regulation capacity market still reduces, and the market power of BESS is limited in this synthetic test case system.
+Fig. \ref{rev} shows almost all the BESS's revenue comes from the regulation capacity and mileage markets, indicating regulation markets being the most profitable for BESS.
+High share of BESS in regulation market agrees with real-world observations \cite{ref31,IRENA2017,news}.
+Besides, in Fig. \ref{rev}, BESS gains the least revenue from energy market.
+This is because energy arbitrage activity of BESS in energy market results in deep charge/discharge cycles, which is associated with high degradation cost.
+This reduces the BESS's revenue from the energy market.
+Note that although BESS does not have a considerable share in energy market, its participation in ancillary services markets re-allocates cheaper units to energy market and reduces the system operation cost of energy market.